 I have developed algorithms, inspired from the field of robot motion planning, to successfully model low-energy conformations of protein and protein-ligand systems in a scalable manner.

 Sampling rare events with Molecular Dynamics can be accelerated with adaptive sampling methods, which use machine learning to automatically determine a bias that can speed up the exploration of the simulation.
-I have experience with the analysis of these methods, and I am currently applying them to study peptide binding with MHCs.
+I have experience with the analysis of these methods, and I have applied them to study peptide binding with MHCs.